 Sony has a great pedigree when it comes to wireless headphones, and this pair slots right into that legacy.
-At just £100, they're great value, packing wireless and noise-cancelling tech into a package that's plenty stylish.
-Bass is taut but still very punchy, while the timing isn't half bad at all.
-Overall, £100 well spent.
+They're great value, packing wireless and active noise-cancelling tech into a stylish package, at a low-low price.
+Bass is taut but still very punchy, and the timing isn't half bad for a pair of wireless cans.

 Read the full review: Sony WH-CH700N

 In the here and now, Bose says these Noise Cancelling Headphones 700 on-ears are ‘the biggest leap forward in headphones since the iconic QuietComfort’ – a bold claim considering the success of that range.
 But if anyone can push the boundaries of wireless noise-cancelling again, surely Bose can.
 The 700s mirror their siblings’ familiar sonic character – bold, clear and upfront.
-For all the clarity, they lack a little when it comes to weight and punch.
-But if you can cope with that, there's no arguing with the design and features.
+For all the clarity, they lack a little when it comes to weight and punch, but the noise-cancelling is excellent.